Jena Malone: 2000s

-2010s: Mainstream features and current work
+2010s

-In 2011 Malone played the role of Rocket in Zack Snyder's action film Sucker Punch.
+In 2011, Malone played the role of Rocket in Zack Snyder's action film Sucker Punch.
 The film's commercial failure caused Malone to reevaluate her career and consider focusing on photography and music.
 After the success of her next role, in The History Channel's miniseries Hatfields and McCoys, Malone's passion for acting returned.

-In 2012 Malone starred in Dakota, a series on the YouTube channel Wigs, portraying the title character.
+In 2012, Malone starred in Dakota, a series on the YouTube channel Wigs, portraying the title character.
 She was attached to play Carson McCullers in the film Lonely Hunter, directed by Deborah Kampmeir, and had a supporting role in Brian Savelson's independent drama In Our Nature (2012) opposite Zach Gilford, Gabrielle Union, and John Slattery, playing one of several young people on a couples' getaway.

 In 2013 Malone reunited with M. Blash and co-star Chloë Sevigny in the independent drama The Wait, portraying the sister of a woman who believes their dead mother will be resurrected.
-The same year she was cast as Johanna Mason in The Hunger Games: Catching Fire (2013).
+The same year she was cast as Johanna Mason in The Hunger Games: Catching Fire.

-In 2014 Malone exhibited 39 photographs she had taken in Myanmar that summer.
+In 2014, Malone exhibited 39 photographs she had taken in Myanmar that summer.
 The exhibition, which ran from November 21 to 28, was called "The Holy Other."
 It took place at MAMA, an art gallery owned by Malone's friend Adarsha Benjamin in Downtown Los Angeles.
 Proceeds were donated to Girl Determined, a nonprofit organization that benefits girls' education in Myanmar.
-Also in 2014 Malone had a supporting role in Paul Thomas Anderson's neo-noir film Inherent Vice (2014), portraying an ex-heroin addict who hires a detective (Joaquin Phoenix) to find her husband.
+Also in 2014, Malone had a supporting role in Paul Thomas Anderson's neo-noir film Inherent Vice (2014), portraying an ex-heroin addict who hires a detective (Joaquin Phoenix) to find her husband.
 Malone also reprised the role of Johanna Mason in two Hunger Games sequels, Mockingjay – Part 1 (2014) and Mockingjay – Part 2 (2015).